dekuNukem/duckyPad/kit_assembly_guide.md

 ![Alt text](resources/pics/assembly/assembly15.jpeg)

 All the keys should be lined up evenly.
-If not, try push down or wiggle it into place.
+If not, try push down or wiggle it a little.

 Finally, peel off the protective cover on the OLED screen: